 • The average person speaks 4,800 words in 24 hours.

-• The retina inside the eye covers about 650 sq. mm and contains 137 million light-sensitive cells: 130 million rods for black and white vision and seven million cones for color vision.
+• The retina inside the eye covers about 650 square mm and contains 137 million light-sensitive cells: 130 million rods for black-and-white vision and seven million cones for color vision.

 • Our eyes are always the same size from birth, but our nose and ears never stop growing.

-• The focus muscles of the eye move 100,000 times a day.
-For the leg muscles to make the same amount of contractions, you need to walk 80 kilometers (50 miles) a day.
+• The focusing muscles of the eye move 100,000 times a day.
+In order for the leg muscles to make the same number of contractions, you need to walk 80 kilometers (50 miles) a day.

 • The average person produces almost a liter of sweat per day.

-• A cough is an explosive charge of air that moves at speeds up to 60 miles per hour.
+• A cough is an explosive charge of air that moves at speeds of up to 60 mph.

 • According to German researchers, the risk of a heart attack is higher on Monday than on any other day of the week.